-Phase 2: Early Recovery/DRR - focuses on Shelter and Disaster Preparedness.
+- Phase 2: Early Recovery/DRR - focuses on Shelter and Disaster Preparedness.
 Project activities include capacity building, operational and technical support to partner Government agencies and direct provision of humanitarian support to the displaced populations.

-Camp Coordination & Camp Management (CCCM) - provision of coordinated humanitarian assistance and protection to displaced populations in camps, camp-like settings and host communities based on international and local humanitarian standards
+- Camp Coordination & Camp Management (CCCM) - provision of coordinated humanitarian assistance and protection to displaced populations in camps, camp-like settings and host communities based on international and local humanitarian standards

-Disaster Risk Reduction (DRR) - increasing the resilience of vulnerable communities against disaster risks with particular focus on Mass Evacuation Preparedness
+- Disaster Risk Reduction (DRR) - increasing the resilience of vulnerable communities against disaster risks with particular focus on Mass Evacuation Preparedness

-Displacement Tracking Matrix (DTM) - assisting the Government in tracking and assessing the needs of displaced populations
+- Displacement Tracking Matrix (DTM) - assisting the Government in tracking and assessing the needs of displaced populations

-Shelter - providing emergency, transitional and permanent shelters to displaced populations based on “build-backsafer” principle and practices
+- Shelter - providing emergency, transitional and permanent shelters to displaced populations based on “build-backsafer” principle and practices

-Psychosocial Support (PSS) - delivering psychosocial services to disaster affected populations, particularly to the most vulnerable groups to hasten their recovery process
+- Psychosocial Support (PSS) - delivering psychosocial services to disaster affected populations, particularly to the most vulnerable groups to hasten their recovery process

-Capacity Building - supporting Government partners, CSOs and communities with trainings on CCCM, Evacuation Preparedness, DTM, Shelter and Psychosocial
+- Capacity Building - supporting Government partners, CSOs and communities with trainings on CCCM, Evacuation Preparedness, DTM, Shelter and Psychosocial